Welcome to today's edition of the Rush 24-7 podcast.

 Welcome to the program.

-Hey, I just wanted to let you know you could uh help the environment, that mean car you have if you just switched out all your light bulbs to the uh environmental, you know, wacko kind, then uh you would have a net zero impact on the environment.
+I just wanted to let you know you could help the environment, that mean car you have, if you just switched out all your light bulbs to the environmental, you know, wacko kind, then you would have a net zero impact on the environment.

-This is the uh the what the CFL CLFC, whatever the uh chlorofloor, whatever the light bulb is.
+This is the CFL, CLF, C, whatever the chlorofluorocula, whatever the light bulb is.

 I'm not putting down the light bulbs.

-I got I got an email from a guy who sells them, thought I was putting them down, harming his nope, nope, nope.
+I got an email from a guy who sells them, thought I was putting them down, harming his.

-I in fact, that was my own suggestion of you people out there driving Yugos and these little lawnmowers uh with uh four seats on them, thinking you're helping and saving the environment.
+You people out there driving Yugos and these little lawnmowers with four seats on them, thinking you're helping in saving the environment.

-Go switch out all your light bulbs of these new super duper light bulbs because it was Laurie David that said that if you if if uh if every house was just using one or two of these light bulbs that had the equivalent of uh taking eight million cars off the road every day.
+Go switch out all your light bulbs of these new super duper light bulbs because it was Lori David that said that if every house was just using one or two of these light bulbs, it had the equivalent of taking 8 million cars off the road every day.

 I figure enough people will do this that I won't have to sacrifice on either side.

-So I'm not gonna go change my light bulbs, and I'm not gonna get rid of my mean car because I know other socially conscious people who want to make themselves feel better about themselves will go do it and uh more than accommodate for my uh mean car and my natural Lori David?
+So I'm not going to go change my light bulbs and I'm not going to get rid of my mean car because I know other socially conscious people who want to make themselves feel better about themselves will go do it and more than accommodate for my mean car and my natural Lori David?

 She has no claim to fame.